mctoner/Newbury-Toner-Discord-Bot-DS3002/README.md

 Our bot is hosted in EC2 under the instance id i-0adce608a3110e3cb and the Key Name "MauraandAbbyBot' so that we can interact with our cool bot at all time & it will be running indefinitely!

-To join our server and interact with our bot, follow this link:   https://discord.gg/GvP2ye9x
+To join our server and interact with our bot, follow this link:  https://discord.gg/9wgNQKfK (this second one is expired, changed 12/14) https://discord.gg/GvP2ye9x

 ## Screenshots of sample bot usage can be found below.